iman01/CS50-AI-Tic-Tac-Toe/README.md

 # CS50-AI-Tic-Tac-Toe
 Implemented AI for tic tac toe game

+Use python runner.py to play :)
-Almost impossible to win against :|
+Almost impossible to win :|